w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-chill.md

 Slashing may also result in an involuntary chill.
 However, in that scenario, the validator would also lose their nominations.
 By this action, even if the validator re-declares its intent to validate before session 5, there wouldn't be sufficient nominations to re-elect the node into the active set.

-Nominators who have the option to renominate a slashed validator using a display row in Polkadot-JS Apps.
+Nominators have the option to renominate a slashed validator using a display row in Polkadot-JS UI.
 This row is displayed in the "Account Actions" tab for the nominator under a heading that says "Renomination required".

 ## Chill Other